 Given the breadth and depth of State government activities, related parties transact with the Victorian public sector in a manner consistent with other members of the public e.g. stamp duty and other government fees and charges.
-Further employment of processes within the Victorian public sector occur on terms and conditions consistent with the Public Administration Act 2004 and Codes of Conduct and Standards issued by the Victorian Public Sector Commission.
+Further employment of processes within the Victorian public sector occur on terms and conditions consistent with the Public Administration Act 2004 and Codes of Conduct and Standards issued by the Victorian Public-Sector Commission.
 Procurement processes occur on terms and conditions consistent with the Victorian Government Procurement Board requirements.

-Outside of normal citizen type transactions with Working Heritage, there were no related party transactions that involved key management personnel, their close family members and their personal business interests.
+Outside of normal citizen type transactions with Working Heritage and related party transactions previously disclosed, there were no related party transactions that were attributed to key management personnel, their close family members and their personal business interests.
 No provision has been required, nor any expense recognised, for impairment of receivables from related parties.

-8.6 REMUNERATION OF AUDITORS
+8.5 REMUNERATION OF AUDITORS

+(5 (\$)

-(\$) 2017 (\$) 2016
+2018 2017

-Audit or review of the financial statements 18,500 5,000
+Audit or review of the financial statements 9,000 18,500

-Total remuneration of auditors 18,500 5,000
+Total remuneration of auditors 9,000 18,500

-8.7 SUBSEQUENT EVENTS
+8.6 SUBSEQUENT EVENTS